kleinbottle/swanlotus/content/blogs/using-font-awesome/using-font-awesome.md

 - `Solid`, and
 - `Brands`.

 The first two contained icons for general use while the third was explicitly for the logos of brands.
-Sol confided that skill was needed to invoke the correct flavour of free fonts from the appropriate font file to get the desired output. "[A miss is as good as a mile, mind you](https://idioms.thefreedictionary.com/a+miss+is+as+good+as+a+mile)," he said.
+Sol confided that skill was needed to invoke the correct flavour of free fonts from the appropriate font file to get the desired output, especially as some flavours were excluded from the free font selection. "[A miss is as good as a mile, mind you](https://idioms.thefreedictionary.com/a+miss+is+as+good+as+a+mile)," he said.

 With this convoluted introduction, Sol excused himself to rush away for an appointment.
 It would be a week before he took up the dangling thread of his narrative again.